Cal State Fullerton Titans baseball: 2004 national championship

 In 2004, Horton and Titans had an up and down regular season, but breezed through conference play.
 The Titans compiled an overall record of 36–20, including an impressive 19–2 record in conference play.
 The Titans were awarded a host regional site in the 2004 NCAA Division I baseball tournament and the No. 2 seed at their regional.
 In regional play, the Titans won their opening round game, but were forced into the loser's bracket after losing to the No. 4 seed, Pepperdine, 7–6.
-Facing elimination, the Titans beat No. 1 seed Arizona St. 5–0, who was all the No. 7 national seed that year.
+Facing elimination, the Titans beat No. 1 seed Arizona St. 5–0, who was overall the No. 7 national seed that year.
 In the championship round, Fullerton left little doubt, defeating Pepperdine 15–1 and 16–3 to advance to the super regional round of play.

 Fullerton hosted Tulane in the super regional round after Tulane won the Oxford regional.
 Once again, Fullerton completely dominated the games.
 They advanced to the College World Series after winning, 9–0 and 10–7.
 In the College World Series, the Titans advanced through the winner's bracket beating South Carolina 2–0 and Miami 6–3.
 After Carolina advanced through the loser's bracket, they would have to defeat the Titans twice to advance to the championship round.
 The Gamecocks won the first contest 5–3, but the Titans fought back the next day to win the second game 4–0.
 Fullerton advanced to the championship round for the first time since winning it all in 1995.

 The championship round saw Horton face off against his mentor and former Fullerton coach Augie Garrido.
 Garrido led Texas back to the championship after previously winning it all with the Longhorns in 2002.
 The Titans won the first game in the best-of-three series, 6–4.
 On Sunday June 27, 2004, the Titans defeated the Longhorns 3–2 to claim their 4th national title.
 The Titans finished the season 47–22 overall.